ynna-m/delete-tweets/README.md

 that do contain the "media" key. ```-rtm``` is based on checking whether the retweet has a "media" key on it.
 So it works on some cases that has it.
 1. ```--spare-list```  = By default, uses to_save.txt file in the same directory as the script.
-This was added in case any of you guys have saved a lot of tweets saved and --spare-ids isn't cutting it anymore.
+This was added in case any of you guys have saved a lot of tweets and --spare-ids isn't cutting it anymore.
 You can change the path to your own txt file using this option
 1. ```--keyword``` = is based on @sepi2048's fork, with minor modifications.
 Modified it to be able to search multiple keywords and phrases.
 Basically made keyword as a list